wp-plugins/microblog-poster/readme.txt

     3. Copy the 'API Key' and 'Secret Key', click 'Done'.

-    4. Configure your linkedin account in the Social Accounts section.
+    4. Configure your linkedin account in the Social Accounts Section.

-    5. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.
+    5. Follow the link provided by MicroblogPoster and authorize your App posting on your behalf.